thycotic/cm-docs/release-notes/rn-1.5.0.md

 * You can now customize the text and colors used in your SSH terminal interface.
 * When connecting to Secret Server, the Generate Token button is now automatically clicked in the background to generate the token for access.
 * Terminology has been updated so that a list of allowed RDP connections is now called an *Allowed List* and a list of forbidden RDP connections is now called a *Blocked List*.
-* When your internet connection to Secret Server is lost, Connection Manager now displays the dialog, Attempting to Auto-reconnect to [Secret Server name], with options to Cancel the attempt or to manually Reconnect.
-After a maximum of three minutes of unsuccessful attempts to reconnect, the dialog closes and the Connect dialog opens.
+* When your internet connection to Secret Server is lost, Connection Manager attempts to automatically reconnect and re-authenticate in the background.
+After 30 seconds it displays the dialog, **Attempting to Auto-reconnect to [Secret Server name]** and continues attempting to reconnect and re-authenticate for another three minutes.
+* Administrators can choose to use the Connection Manager protocol handler or the legacy protocol handler, Secret Server Launcher.
+Administrators can also switch between the two protocol handlers.
+If both protocol handlers are installed and the administrator uninstalls one of them, the other protocol handler will register itself as the protocol handler for all users on installation.

 ## Bug Fixes